 Gravel road to Swakopmund

-5. What Are Road Conditions Like for Driving in Namibia?
+5. What Are Road Conditions Like in Namibia?

 Road to Brukkaros Mountain

-Although there are exceptions, especially in remote areas, Namibia’s roads are generally excellent.
-In fact, some of them are so good, that it can be easy to drive too quickly without realizing you’re speeding.
+Namibia’s roads are generally excellent, although there are exceptions, especially in remote areas.
+Some roads are so good that it can be easy to drive too quickly without realizing that you’re speeding.
 Always keep an eye on how fast you’re going.
 On gravel roads you should be especially careful.
 There’s no easier way to ruin your trip than going too fast on gravel.
 One minute you’re having the time of your life, the next, one small error can change everything.

 6. What Do I Need To Be Careful Of?